 Specify the XCTest test environment in which GitLab CI will run

-If you are testing an iOS app, do you use an iOS simulator or an actual device that is connected?
-Is the simulator an iPhone 13 Pro or an iPad Air, etc.?
+If you are testing an iOS app, do you use an iOS simulator or a connected device?
+For instance, would the simulator be an iPhone 13 Pro or an iPad Air, etc.?

 This article explains how to specify them.